cuca24/iOS-resizer/README.md

 To install imagemagic please run ```brew install imagemagick ``` <br>
 Make sure to put imagemagick in your path

-You can put this script in path also or you can copy the script and run it from there.
+You can put this script in path or you can copy the script and run it from there.

 <h3>Usage</h3>